PhpGt/StyleGuide/commenting/inline-comments.md

 }
 ```

-## Inline comments can span multiple lines, prefixed with the double-slash.
+## Inline comments can span multiple lines, prefixed with the double-slash

 Sometimes writing comments is necessary.
 When inline comments (comments within the code) are used, always use double-slash commants as these can never be accidentally terminated.